 - Run a limited time promotional campaign focused on customer acquisition rather than profits

-- Lock down your brand social media accounts – Facebook may not be the best idea, but Twitter, Pinterest, and Instagram all have thriving cannabis communities.
+- Lock down your brand social media accounts – Facebook groups can be a great source of traffic, and Twitter, Pinterest, and Instagram all have thriving cannabis communities.
 Social media is an easy (and free) place to get started with content creation

 - Create a blog and/or podcast and upload educational content as well as updates on your business’ progress

 - Collect email addresses from people who visit your website and remarket to those who sign up